toftul/itmo-phd-thesis-template-en/README.md

 * Upload it to [Overleaf](https://www.overleaf.com/).

 ### Literature
-There are two files with literature (**I highly suggest doing bib entries via [BibItNow!](https://chrome.google.com/webstore/detail/bibitnow/bmnfikjlonhkoojjfddnlbinkkapmldg?hl=en-US)**):
+There are two files with literature (**I highly suggest doing bib-entries via [BibItNow!](https://chrome.google.com/webstore/detail/bibitnow/bmnfikjlonhkoojjfddnlbinkkapmldg?hl=en-US)**):
 1. `biblio/references.bib' is the standard bib file, where all the sources you are going to cite go, including your own work;
 2. `biblio/own.bib` is the list of your articles and conferences.
 This file is used for the automatic output in the general thesis summary part.
 However, you will need to manually add the necessary `keywords` to make it work.